 - In a small bowl mix the nuts and chocolate together with a teaspoon of flour.

-- In a large bowl whisk together the flour, baking soda, baking powder and salt.
+- In a large bowl whisk together the flour, baking soda, sugar and salt.
 Add the butter and mix to form coarse crumbs.
 Stir in the nut mixture.
-Then add the butter milk and combine.
+Then add the egg and the butter milk and combine.

 - Move the dough to a lightly floured flat surface and knead a minute or two to bring the dough together and form into a round loaf shape.
 Then place on the prepared cookie sheet, make a 1 inch (2.2 cm) deep cross on the top of the loaf and bake for approximately 30-40 minutes.